Syracuse Herald-American, June 4

 Antonio Ascioti, 65, retired meat market proprietor, died January 17 at his home, 2239 Milton Avenue, Solvay.
 He had lived in Solvay 30 years.
 Surviving are his wife, Mrs. Catherine Ascioti; four sons, Joseph, Dominick, Louis and Pfc.
 Demetrio Ascioti, overseas; six daughters, Mrs. Peter Vilasi, Mrs. Paul Quattrone and the Misses Caroline, Frances, Fanny and Rosina Ascioti, all of Solvay.

-A pioneer organizer of a grocery store chain, Charles Henry Papworth, 76, died April 7 at his home, 406 Milton Avenue, after a long illness.
+Charles Henry Papworth, 76, a pioneer organizer of a grocery store chain, died April 7 at his home, 406 Milton Avenue, after a long illness.
 He had been in the grocery business 59 years before he retired in 1941.
 Papworth was born in Baldwinsville and went to the town of Geddes as a boy for an apprenticeship in pharmacy.
 After receiving his license he engaged in the drug business in Geddes with a branch store in Solvay.

 As the drug business expanded he added groceries, and from this evolved the chain of Cash Papworth Grow-Sur stores with branches outside of Syracuse.
 At one time Papworth operated 45 stores in Syracuse and 20 stores in other cities and towns.
 He also conducted a mail order business.